-- b.
-Multifactored Evaluation Referral 37 - When a teacher submits a referral for multifactored evaluation and the Intervention Assistance Team deems it 38 appropriate for a multifactored evaluation, a request for parent approval shall be sought immediately.
-If parental 39 approval is obtained, the principal shall ensure that the forms are forwarded to the Department of Student 40 Services.
-41 - Make-Up Work c. - The opportunity to make up class work as a result of an unexcused absence is at the discretion of the teacher and 43 the principal.
-However, the Positive School Culture plan may require teachers to provide assignments to students 44 assigned to in-school suspension, under procedures included in the Positive School Culture plan.
-Further, teachers 45 are expected to provide assignments for students who are suspended or expelled for more than 3 but less than 16 46 47 days, if requested by the parent, guardian, or the parent or guardian's designee, or an adult student.
-Teachers will
+15 b.
+Multifactored Evaluation Referral

+When a teacher submits a referral for multifactored evaluation and the Intervention Assistance Team deems it appropriate for a multifactored evaluation, a request for parent approval shall be sought immediately.
+If parental approval is obtained, the principal shall ensure that the forms are forwarded to the Department of Student Services.
-- also provide make-up work to students suspended for 1 to 3 days, upon their return, if requested by the student, a parent or guardian. - Suspensions and expulsions may be scheduled so that students are permitted to attend school for the purpose of taking exams or demonstrating proficiency required for promotion, provided the student does not pose a physical threat to other students, teachers, or staff.

-d.
-Informing Teacher of Student Needs

-All staff members who have a legitimate educational interest should be provided with information regarding a child's unique educational and behavioral needs.
-All staff members will respect the confidentiality rights of all students.

-10 e.
-Informing Teacher of Problem
+- c.
+Make-Up Work - The opportunity to make up class work as a result of an unexcused absence is at the discretion of the teacher and the principal.
+However, the Positive School Culture plan may require teachers to provide assignments to students assigned to in-school suspension, under procedures included in the Positive School Culture plan.
+Further, teachers are expected to provide assignments for students who are suspended or expelled for more than three (3) but less than sixteen (16) days, if requested by the parent, guardian, or the parent or guardian's designee, or an adult student.
+Teachers will also provide make-up work to students suspended for one (1) to three (3) days, upon their return, if requested by the student, a parent or guardian. - Suspensions and expulsions may be scheduled so that students are permitted to attend school for the purpose of taking exams or demonstrating proficiency required for promotion, provided the student does not pose a physical threat to other students, teachers, or staff. - d.
+Informing Teacher of Student Needs - All staff members who have a legitimate educational interest should be provided with information regarding a child's unique educational and behavioral needs.
+All staff members will respect the confidentiality rights of all students. - 35 e.
+Informing Teacher of Problem g.
+Student Absence